 The Queen’s Diamond Jubilee Galleries to open on 11th June

-The exhibition been designed by MUMA (McInnes Usher McKnight Architects), and tells the story of Westminster Abbey through 300 objects in four themes:
+The Galleries tell the story of Westminster Abbey in four themes:

 Building Westminster Abbey charts the foundations of the first Benedictine monastery in AD 960, through its life as Edward the Confessor’s Church, and the extensive repair programme during Sir Christopher Wren’s role as Surveyor of the Fabric (1698 – 1723).
 Visitors are able to see for the first time a column capital from the cloister of St Edward the Confessor’s Church (around 1100), along with an intricate scale model of Westminster Abbey (1714-16) commissioned by Sir Christopher Wren with a massive central spire which was planned, but never built.